-Bioterrorism threat: The last few years saw the emergence of several new revolutionary technologies that led to the automation of manufacturing and industrial practices.
+Bioterrorism threat to global trade: The last few years saw the emergence of several new revolutionary technologies that led to the automation of manufacturing and industrial practices.
 Many commentators have termed this development the next industrial revolution or the next Internet.
 The global value chains will be structurally affected by these changes in different ways.
 Recent trends suggest that trade policies have been shaped in response to the technological developments.
 The introduction of disruptive technologies seems to have a major impact on the economic structure of various entities.
 Whether it’s in terms of cost reduction, efficiency gains or productivity improvements, the developments have resulted in fundamental changes in conventional trade.

 These technologies also have an impact on trade policies in terms of overseeing new protectionism against hi-tech products, adjustments in employment, skill development, trade agreements, and trade infrastructure.